 For many students, the co-op experience gives them the opportunity to explore potential careers and gain valuable experience that they can reference in future internship and job interviews.

-“The co-op program at RIT definitely gave me a ‘leg-up’ in terms of experience to talk about with a potential employer during interviews,” a 2018 alumni said.
+“The co-op program at RIT definitely gave me a ‘leg-up’ in terms of experience to talk about with a potential employer during interviews,” an alumni said.
 “Doing a day-to-day job for three months also gave me a sense of what I would be expecting in a corporate environment.”

 Alumni say: